Pay-i Proxy Configuration

 Block

-limits have been exceeded - If limits are not exceeded, Pay-i forwards the request to the provider
+limits are in "overrun" or "blocked" state - If limits are in "ok" or "exceeded" state (spend <= max), Pay-i forwards the request to the provider

 - Pay-i receives the response from the provider, augments it with cost information, and returns it to your application